Freight Shipping from Stamford to Minneapolis

 How much does it cost to ship freight from Stamford to Minneapolis?

-Full truckload (FTL) rates from Stamford, CT to Minneapolis, MN currently range from $2,879-$3,548 for a standard dry van load over the 1,339-mile route.
+Full truckload (FTL) rates from Stamford, CT to Minneapolis, MN currently range $2,879-$3,548 (roughly $2.18-$2.67 per mile over 1,339 miles).
 LTL shipments typically cost $936-$1,538 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stamford to Minneapolis?

-Standard FTL transit from Stamford to Minneapolis is approximately 24 hrs by truck over 1,339 miles.
+Standard FTL transit from Stamford to Minneapolis is approximately 24 hrs by truck over 1,339 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Minneapolis freight?